IdrisIsra/phantom-notepad-T3/README.md

 # Phantom Notepad T3

-This app uses the follow from the T3 stack:
+This app uses the following from the T3 stack:

 - Typescript
 - tRPC with websockets